-A more detailed analysis on the usefulness of the presented information sources will be performed in the context of WP3.
-WP2 Deliverables will be utilised as input by WP3 "Current systems and future pathways" in order to confront promising ICT developments with data needs for an enhanced monitoring and evaluation framework functional to the future and reformed CAP.
+A more detailed analysis on the usefulness of the presented information sources is performed in the context of WP3.
+WP2 Deliverables will be utilised as input by WP3 "Current systems and future pathways" to confront promising ICT developments with data needs for an enhanced monitoring and evaluation framework, functional to the future and reformed CAP.